-- The overall condition of your water in terms of contaminants and how much must be filtered.
+- The overall condition of your water in terms of contaminants and how much must be filtered

-- If you have hard water (heavy with minerals) which causes the scale to build up and clog the filter.
+- If you have hard water (heavy with minerals), which causes the scale to build up and clog the filter

-- How well your water was previously treated or filtered.
+- How well your water was previously treated or filtered

-Signals that the Filter Needs Changing:
+Signals Your Filter Needs Replacement

+Replacing your water filter, as needed, ensures that your water filtration system is working effectively.
 You should always keep a backup filter on hand, for convenient change-outs.
-Water filters are sold by brand and you can find the part or model number of your filter by referring to your water filtration system's manual or the manufacturer's website.
+Water filters are sold by brand and the part or model number can be easily found through the system's manual or manufacturer's website.